kai-niemi/pestcontrol/README.md

 [Pest Control](https://github.com/kai-niemi/pestcontrol) is a tool for managing and chaos testing CockroachDB clusters.
-It provides a command-line interface for controlling cluster deployments and a web interface for visualizing CockroachDB node failure and recovery modes including impact on synthetic application workloads.
+It provides a command-line interface for controlling cluster deployments and a web interface for visualizing CockroachDB node failure and recovery, including impact on synthetic application workloads.
-It supports CockroachDB Cloud and local or remote self-hosted clusters.

 ## Main features

-- Simple self-hosted cluster deployments with haproxy load balancer.
+- Simple self-hosted cluster management.
-- Visualize cluster topology and node health.
-- Run synthetic client workloads and visualize impact during steady state and adverse events.
+- Synthetic workloads to visualize impact during adverse events.
-- Disruption API controls for chaos testing (cloud only).
+- Disruption API controls for chaos testing of Cockroach Cloud clusters.
-- [Toxiproxy](https://github.com/Shopify/toxiproxy) integration for network level chaos testing (self-hosted only).
+- [Toxiproxy](https://github.com/Shopify/toxiproxy) integration for network level chaos testing of self-hosted clusters.

-The main dashboard showing cluster layout and node health:

 ![ui1](.github/ui-1.png)

-The synthetic workload page with some activity:

 ![ui2](.github/ui-2.png)

 ## Compatibility

-This tool supports the following platforms and versions:
+Supported platforms and versions:

-- CockroachDB Cloud v22.2+
-  - Requires a feature flag enabled for the organization (submit a support request)
 - CockroachDB Local Self-Hosted v22.2+
   - Secure or insecure mode
+- CockroachDB Cloud v22.2+
+  - Disruption API requires a feature flag enabled for the organization (submit a support request)
 - MacOS (main platform)
 - Linux

 ## How it works

-Pest Control is a single spring boot app that use local shell scripts to install and control CockroachDB nodes.
+Pest Control is a single spring boot app with shell scripts for installing and controlling CockroachDB nodes.
 In a network environment, it uses itself as an agent to invoke local commands on behalf of a controlling instance.
+For Cockroach Cloud clusters, it only provides disruption API controls and no visualization.

 # Terms of Use